nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 You must install the |SES| (SES) Nordic Edition to be able to open and compile projects in the |NCS|.

-|SES| is free of charge for use with Nordic Semiconductor devices.
+SES is free of charge for use with Nordic Semiconductor devices.

-To install the |SES| Nordic Edition, complete the following steps:
+To install the Nordic Edition, complete the following steps:

 1. Download the package for your operating system: